Coupled gas and bubble dynamics at the solidification front: Materials methods

 \subsection{Experimental setup and typical solidification parameters}

-Unidirectional solidification experiments were conducted utilizing the experimental setup described previously~\cite{dedovets2018five} and visualized through confocal fluorescence microscopy (Figure~\ref{fig:figure1}).
+Unidirectional solidification experiments were conducted utilizing the experimental setup described previously~\cite{dedovets2018five} and visualized through confocal fluorescence microscopy (Fig.~\ref{fig:figure1}).
 The Hele-Shaw cell was positioned beneath the microscope objective on two Peltier modules and was pulled through the temperature gradient at a constant velocity by a stepper motor (Micos Pollux Drive stepper motor with VT-80 translation stage (PI, USA)).
-The temperature gradient was established by two Peltier modules and managed with a TEC-1122 Dual Thermo Electric Cooling Temperature Controller from Meerstetter Engineering, Switzerland.
+The temperature gradient was established by two Peltier modules.
+The temperature is measured through thermocouples placed at the surface of the Peltier and continuously monitored.
+The temperature gradient is managed with a TEC-1122 Dual Thermo Electric Cooling Temperature Controller from Meerstetter Engineering, Switzerland.
+This setup enables to control independently the temperature gradient $\Delta T = T_h - T_c$ created between the Peltier modules and the growth velocity $V_{sf}$ of the freezing front.
+This ability is critical since, as demonstrated in this paper and in previous studies, many of the phenomena associated to solidification are very sensitive to both parameters.
+We performed all experiments with $T_h = 15 ^\circ C$ and $T_c = - 15 ^\circ C$.

 The stage was enhanced by enclosing it within a Plexiglas box supplied with dry air to minimize humidity (typically between 5 and 10\%) to avert condensation and freezing on cold surfaces.
 This measure prevents potential friction with the sample and mitigates light scattering caused by frost.

 The control of solidification velocity and temperature gradient is achieved independently, enabling the preservation of the solidification front at a stationary position beneath the microscope objective.
 Freezing experiment were conducted with velocities spanning from $1$ to $20\mu m/s$, alongside a temperature gradient of $15^{\circ}C/mm$.